 Located at the Guest House at the Former Marshall Habilitation Center Property

-The H.R.C. is a comfortable and inviting home atmosphere available to students and families to visit Monday – Thursday from 12:30 – 6:00 pm.
+The H.R.C. is a comfortable and inviting home atmosphere available to students and families to visit Monday – Friday from 9:00 am – 4:00 pm by appointment.
 All resources are free!
-Visitors may take showers, do laundry, use the internet for homework, email, job applications, etc. Visitors can print off documents, research for homework, information, etc. Students will have a quiet place to work on homework and get assistance, if needed.
-A meal is available each night at 5:00 pm.
-Family and individual counseling is available weekly.
+Visitors may take showers, do laundry, use the internet for homework, email, job applications, etc. Visitors can print off documents, research for homework, information, etc. Students will have a quiet place to work on homework and utilize school supplies and materials.
+Family and individual counseling is available on-site.
 Educational classes, family fun events, and other opportunities are available occasionally, as well.
-Transportation is available to/from the center for students and families.
-Please call the center for more info.
-High School and 7th and 8th grade students may ride Bus #12 to the HRC after school.
-6th grade and under need to have a parent/guardian with them to attend.
-Feel free to call the Resource Center Manager with any questions you may have at 660-886-7414, ext.
-20001.

 An annual event, Project S.H.A.R.E.
-(Safety, Health, and Resource, Education), was created in 2016 through a partnership between The Marshall Public School District, Missouri Valley Community Action Agency to help Saline County families and individuals get connected with the resources they need!
+(Safety, Health, and Resource, Education), was created in 2016 through a partnership between The Marshall Public School District and Missouri Valley Community Action Agency to help Saline County families and individuals get connected with the resources they need!
 Everyone is invited to attend this event.
-Access to medical and dental services, backpacks and school supplies, information and sign-ups for resources, as well as a number of fun and free activities can all be found at Project SHARE.
-Over 50+ community organizations and agencies are available at this event, allowing families to come to one location on one day to gain access to what they need instead of making multiple appointments.
+You will have access to medical and dental services, backpacks and school supplies, information and sign-ups for resources, as well as a number of fun and free activities can all be found at Project SHARE.
+Numerous community organizations and agencies are available at this event, allowing families to come to one location on one day to gain access to what they need instead of making multiple appointments.

 ALL SERVICES ARE FREE!!